6 Top Costa Rican Expat Destinations near Nature

 - Maquenque National Wildlife Refuge

 - Juan Castro Blanco National Park

-Do you want to have a look at properties in La Fortuna?
+In addition, you can have a look at properties in La Fortuna.
 Check out those listed by our Lake Arenal and La Fortuna affiliate, Victor Cordero.

 5. The Central Valley

 You can live anywhere in the Central Valley, have the lifestyle of your choice and be near nature.
 Therefore, expat destinations such as Escazu, Atenas, Grecia, and Curridabat are close to an incredible choice of forest reserves.
 Also, any of these destinations offer all the shopping and medical services you might need.
 The advantage of living a lifestyle in the Central Valley is that you’ll also have art and culture in your own language.

 These are your options to be near nature within the Central Valley: